By Teri Lichtenstein

 As a dietitian using social media, your content is your intellectual property and your competitive advantage.
 It is important to invest the relevant resources to get this aspect of your business marketing right.
 By spending a few hours creating your content editorial plan, you can easily have three months worth of tailored content ready to roll out and save a lot of time creating ongoing content on the fly.

-FoodBytes offers a three-hour content planning session where you will receive a tailored content editorial calendar with three months worth of content ideas developed around strategic themes relevant to your business objectives.
+FoodBytes offers social media management and support where you will receive a tailored content editorial calendar with three months worth of content ideas developed around strategic themes relevant to your business objectives.
 For more information about this service, email Teri at [email protected]